 It encourages people who live here to come together, meet one another and just have fun.
 We raise money from larger events such as Village Day to spend within the village and to subsidise smaller ones like the carols singing evening and the Monday Club.
 We are sometimes able to make charitable donations to local causes such as the Sue Ryder Home at Nettlebed or contribute towards village projects.

 Events are advertised on this website, by house-to-house fliers and on big boards outside the shop.
 Usually, when tickets are required for events they are held in the shop.

 A week or so before Christmas the village gathers round the tree outside the shop for an hour for Carol Singing with a brass band.

 The Village Society joins forces with the Flower Show committee to help out at the biggest annual village event - the Flower Show on August bank holiday Saturday.
 We run the tea tent and help clear up the field the following day.
-This event needs plenty of muscle for the best part of a week - everyone is invited to join in and help out.
+This event needs plenty of muscle for the best part of a week - everyone is invited to join in and help.

-A number of smaller groups, originally connected to but not run by the Society also exist in the village – including a Book Club and Bridge Club.
+A number of smaller groups, originally connected to but not run by the Society also exist in the village – including a Book Club.
 From time to time the committee has also run safari suppers and pub quizzes.